BMClab/BMC/README.md

 ===

 Notes on Scientific Computing for Biomechanics and Motor Control
-Marcos Duarte
+Marcos Duarte and Renato Watanabe

 This repository is a collection of lecture notes and code on scientific computing and data analysis for Biomechanics and Motor Control.
 The lectures are written using the [Jupyter Notebook](http://jupyter.org/), part of the [Python ecosystem for scientific computing]( http://scipy.org/).
 You can view these lectures in different ways: simply read on line by clicking on the links below; or download a single notebook or all the stuff or yet fork this entire repository using the GitHub resources and run the notebooks in your computer or in the cloud.
-I hope this material is useful to you and I am open to suggestions or comments.
+We hope this material is useful to you and we are open to suggestions or comments.

 Introduction
 ------------